awsdocs/aws-iot-docs/developerguide/iot-repub-rule.md

 ## Review MQTT topics and AWS IoT rules<a name="iot-repub-rule-mqtt"></a>

 Before talking about AWS IoT rules, it helps to understand the MQTT protocol\.
 In IoT solutions, the MQTT protocol offers some advantages over other network communication protocols, such as HTTP, which makes it a popular choice for use by IoT devices\.
 This section reviews the key aspects of MQTT as they apply to this tutorial\.
-For information about how MQTT compares to HTTP, see [Choosing a protocol for your device communication](protocols.md#protocol-selection)\.
+For information about how MQTT compares to HTTP, see [Choosing a protocol for your device communicationConnection duration limits](protocols.md#protocol-selection)\.

 **MQTT protocol**
 The MQTT protocol uses a publish/subscribe communication model with its host\.
 To send data, devices publish messages that are identified by topics to the AWS IoT message broker\.
 To receive messages from the message broker, devices subscribe to the topics they will receive by sending topic filters in subscription requests to the message broker\.
 The AWS IoT rules engine receives MQTT messages from the message broker\.